BinaryDevil/binance-pump-bot/README.md

 npm install
 ```

-Meanwhile, You need to put your own Binance.com API Key and API Secret in your local `config.js` for the script to run.
+Then, You need to put your own Binance.com API Key and API Secret in your local `config.js` for the script to run.

 You can request for one after logging into their [official site](binance.com).